rubanp/politics-primer/notes/main-script.md

   to achieve the above organisation
 - specific stances on issues

 The systems we have just discussed can also be thought of as ideologies.
+Let's look at some more common ones:

-  Let's look at some more:
+Communism - A highly authoritarian form of socialism.
+This means that for example, rather than just redistribution of income, all property is either owned communaly or owned by the state, most wages are set by the state and strictly controlled.
+It is also often accompanied by reduced freedom of expression and suppression of views contradictory to the ruling group.

 Feminism - Focusing on creating equality between genders; for example in suffrage, pay and education.
 Also improving reproductive rights and increasing